 Do you know your pie chart, but are unsure about which next steps to take?

 Take advantage of our resources:

 - Need better test scores?
-Dive into our proven prep for SAT, ACT, PSAT, SAT Subject, and AP Exams.
+Dive into our prep courses for SAT, ACT, PSAT, SAT Subject, and AP Exams.
 Or try a free practice test!

 - Need a higher GPA?
-Explore MEK Labs, High School Honors, and School Support tutoring to help you fully master core subject areas and learn powerful studying habits.
+Explore MEK Labs, High School Honors, and School Support Tutoring to help you fully master core subject areas and learn powerful studying habits.

-You can save up to $250+ on your next course, as part of our Early Bird offer for upcoming courses kicking off in January 2020!
+You can save up to 15% on ANY course, as part of our Early Bird offer for upcoming courses kicking off in Summer 2020.
 Click here to explore our full Summer catalog – now offering all courses virtually!

 Seats are limited.
 To find out more, contact us today!